nsccs/pygames/conways/README.md

 Cells are simply alive or dead and can be asked for the location of the neighbors with which they share a side (left, right, up, down).

-### Egocentric approach

-Because the cells can report their neighbors location we can take an approach where every cell's state is based on it's perspective of it's neighbors.
-In simpler terms, we can simply ask a cell and its imediate neighbors to tell us the sum of living cells in the field surrounding a location.

 ### The "universe" of Life is an infinite grid of cells.

 Because we have to represent the grid with a fixed size in code we have to treat the grid as torroidal.
 To do so we simply wrap around the grid if the cell is on the border.